 A Selection of Abstracts of Published Peer-Reviewed Journal Articles

-This page will be updated as new abstracts will replace older ones ...
+This page will be updated as new research outputs are in-press or published ...

 Salama, A. M. (2020), Coronavirus Questions That Will Not Go Away: Interrogating Urban and Socio-Spatial Implications of COVID-19 Measures.
 Emerald Open Research - Sustainable Cities Gateway, 2 , DOI: https://emeraldopenresearch.com/articles/2-14/v1